 Have your users turn on Chat in Gmail.To use Chat in Gmail, users must turn on Chat in Gmail in their Gmail settings.
 Learn more about Chat in Gmail settings.

-(Optional) Set policies for bots.Your users can use bots in Chat to handle common actions such as managing tasks, getting status reports, or changing to-do item owners.
-Learn more about policies for bots.
+(Optional) Set policies for apps.Your users can use apps in Chat to handle common actions such as managing tasks, getting status reports, or changing to-do item owners.
+Learn more about policies for Chat apps.

 Turn on Google Meet.When Meet is on, users in your organization can create and join video meetings.
 Learn more about Meet settings.

-Set up Meet for distance learning.Do this step only if you use G Suite for Education.
+Set up Meet for distance learning.Do this step only if you use Google Workspace for Education.
 Learn more about setting up Meet for distance learning.

 Have your users show Meet in Gmail.In their Gmail settings, users must choose to show Meet in the Gmail sidebar.
 Learn how to show Meet in Gmail.